 Adaptive Seeds

-Oregon-based Adaptive Seeds is a small certified organic company with a unique catalog focusing on regionally adapted varieties.
+Oregon-based Adaptive Seeds is a small, certified organic company with a unique catalog focused on regionally adapted varieties.
 Working with a small group of Pacific Northwest growers, they are working to bring biodiversity back to small farms and home gardens.
 They sell many Northwest-bred varieties of vegetables, grains, and flowers, as well as some wonderful mixes that could be fun for home gardeners to experiment with.

 American Meadows

-I had the pleasure of meeting owner Mike Lizotte a few years ago at a big seed conference and he was so generous with his information and has been a wonderful resource as we’ve grown our little seed company.
-Located in the Champlain Valley of Vermont, American Meadows offers a massive selection of wildflower seeds and their website is a treasure trove of information, especially when it comes to choosing which varieties will thrive in your climate.
+I first had the pleasure of meeting owner Mike Lizotte at a big seed conference.
+He was so generous with his information and has been a wonderful resource for our seed company.
+Located in the Champlain Valley of Vermont, American Meadows offers a massive selection of wildflower seeds, and their website is a treasure trove of information, especially when it comes to choosing varieties that will thrive in your climate.
 We planted a large meadow at the back of the farm and used their seed for the project.

 Ardelia Farm & Co.

-Based in Vermont, Ardelia offers more than 60 varieties of the highest quality sweet pea seed, much of which they grow themselves.
-You can discover some really rare, special treats, and be sure to check out owner Bailey Hale’s helpful step-by-step guide to growing sweet peas.
+Based in Vermont, Ardelia offers the highest quality sweet pea seed, much of which they grow themselves.
+You can discover some really rare, special treats, and be sure to check out co-owner Bailey Hale’s helpful step-by-step guide to growing sweet peas.

 Please note: Ardelia is not currently selling sweet pea seeds, but check their website for up-to-date ordering information.